 - 1. Projects must be made of wood.
 Any appropriate screws, hinges, fasteners, locks, slides, glass, etc., that are required to bring the project to a functional completion are acceptable. - 2.
 Any added mechanical parts (hinges, locks, slides, glass, etc.) will not be judged, but the fitting of them to the project will be judged. - 3.
-ALL work must be the sole work of the student, and projects must have been started after the completion of the previous International Student Convention. - 4.
+ALL work must be the sole work of the student, and projects must have been started after the completion of the previous Student Convention. - 4.
 All entries must be accompanied by a pattern and a typed project report (double-spaced) listing the steps of construction and tools used.
 Any variation from the pattern must be explained in the report. - 5.
-Any project wired for electricity must meet UL standards. - 6.
-Projects may not exceed three feet (+/ 90cm) in any direction (length, height, or width). - 7.
+Any project wired for electricity must meet UK safety standards. - 6.
+Projects may not exceed three feet (+/1m) in any direction (length, height, or width). - 7.
 All projects must comply with Biblical standards of modesty and behavior.
 No weapons of any kind are acceptable.
-No work should attempt to portray the face of Christ. - 8.
-Craft items such as miniature toys or models or pre-cut kits are not acceptable. - 9.
-Each entry should be accompanied by a notebook/flip-file documenting the progress of the project.
-Include photos and notes as you go along.
+No work should attempt to portray the face of Christ.

+- 8. Craft items such as miniature toys or models or pre-cut kits are not acceptable. - 9.
+Adding a scrapbook of pictures/diagrams showing the progress of your project as it develops shows extra effort and will help your score in these events.